Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

 Traditionally, decomposition methods as initially introduced in \cite{oaxaca1973} and \cite{blinder1973} are used to assess the gender wage gap empirically.
 A detailed and comprehensive overview on decomposition methods and recent extensions thereof is provided in \cite{fortin2011decomposition}.
-The objective of the Oaxaca-Blinder decomposition is to distinguish whether the overall wage difference between men and women is due to gender differences in observable characteristics, e.g., the average educational attainment is higher for men than for women, or due to a different valuation of these characteristics in the labor market, sometimes referred to as a ``wage structure effect'' \citep{fortin2011decomposition}.
-The latter emerges from the difference of the regression coefficients from two wage regressions separately estimated for male and female observations in the data.
+The objective of the Oaxaca-Blinder decomposition is to distinguish whether the overall wage difference between men and women emerges due to gender differences in observable characteristics or due to a different valuation of these characteristics in the labor market, sometimes referred to as a ``wage structure effect'' \citep{fortin2011decomposition}.
+An example for the first effect is a situation with higher labor market experience, on average, for men than for women.
+The second effect emerges from the difference of the regression coefficients from two wage regressions that are separately estimated for male and female observations in the data.
+An example for the structural effect is a situation with higher returns to labor market experience for men than for women.
 A gender difference in valuations of labor market characteristics is often considered as an indicator of discrimination, although it might also reflect non-discriminatory effects, for instance unobserved productivity effects \citep{blau2016}.
-Recently, the econometric literature has produced innovative methodological extensions of the basic Oaxaca-Blinder decomposition that base upon quantile regression, for instance \cite{chernozhukov2013counter}.
+Recently, the econometric literature has developed innovative methodological extensions of the basic Oaxaca-Blinder decomposition that base upon quantile regression, for instance \cite{chernozhukov2013counter}.
 These methods are able to detect heterogeneous patterns of the gender gap at different points of the income distribution.
-For instance, the gender wage gap was found to be more severe at the top of the income distribution than in the middle or at the bottom \cite{blau2016}.
+For instance, the gender wage gap was found to be more pronounced at the top of the income distribution than in the middle or at the bottom \cite{blau2016}.